-A key aspect of Glen's work is to develop statistical and scaling techniques to use ensemble output, constrained by observational data and combined with other sources of modelling uncertainty (such as the strength of the climate carbon cycle feedbacks), to make robust predictions of probability distribution functions for future climate change.
+A key aspect of Glen's work is to develop statistical and scaling techniques to use ensemble output, constrained by observational data and combined with other sources of modelling uncertainty (such as the strength of the climate Terrestrial Carbon Cycle feedbacks), to make robust predictions of probability distribution functions for future climate change.

 This work helped deliver the UKCP09 projections, and was also used for probabilistic climate projections for the European region as part of the European ENSEMBLES project.
 Currently, Glen is involved in several papers documenting this effort, and is active in further extending ensemble climate prediction techniques at the Met Office.
 This work will use information from ensembles of shorter Monthly to decadal prediction climate simulations to inform the projections on longer multidecadal time scales.